For leaders at every stage of AI, including none

 How organizations must restructure authority, governance, and decision-making to capture value from AI.

 Three steps.
-Twenty minutes.
+About eight minutes.
 Board-level clarity.